Graduate Programs

 Incomplete Grades

-An In-Progress (IP) grade will be given when work cannot be completed by the end of a semester for non-classroom independent course work, such as an Independent Study, Internship, Thesis, Applied Thesis or Dissertation, or Tutorial.
-The completion deadline for finishing the work in order to receive a grade will lie with the professor.
-In-Progress grades will not affect the student's grade point average.
+An In-Progress (IP) grade will be given when work cannot be completed by the end of a term for PhD in Biblical and Theological Studies or Doctor of Ministry courses, or for non-classroom independent course work, such as an Independent Study, Internship, Thesis, Applied Thesis, or Dissertation.

 Pass/Fail

-This privilege may be granted for general undergraduate deficiency courses or elective courses not used for the M.A. degree.
+This privilege may be granted for general undergraduate deficiency courses or elective courses not used for the Master's degree.
 In each case the student will need the approval of an advisor and the instructor of the course before the pass/fail option is granted.
 Students entering with an undergraduate deficiency in Bible must take the courses for a letter grade.
 Under the pass/fail option a student must receive a regular grade of B- or better in order to receive a pass "P" grade in a graduate course.
 Therefore, the possible grades for a pass/fail course are P (pass), C (calculated in GPA) and F (failure; calculated in GPA).
 The form for requesting the pass/fail option can be found at https://www.wheaton.edu/about-wheaton/offices-and-services/office-of-the-registrar/forms/graduate-forms/.
 See the Registrar’s Calendar for deadlines for submission to the Registrar’s Office.

 Integrity of Scholarship